guillp/requests_oauth2client/README.md

 response_uri = input(
     "Please enter the full url and/or params obtained on the redirect_uri: " )
+# say the callback url is https://url.to.my.application/redirect_uri?code=an_az_code&state=FBx9mWeLwoKGgG76vhi6v61-4mgxmgZhtWIa7aTffdY&issuer=https://url.to.the.as
 az_response = az_request.validate_callback(response_uri)
 ```

-This auth_response is an `AuthorizationResponse` instance and contains everything that is needed for your application to
+This `auth_response` is an `AuthorizationResponse` instance and contains everything that is needed for your application to
 complete the authentication and get its tokens from the AS.

 #### Exchanging code for tokens